 The Leaf of the Red Maple: Red Maples are Also Tapped to Make Maple Syrup

 Our sugarbush is very dense, so most of the leaves are far enough up in the air that I have to squint a bit to see them.
-But, because of the time of the year, I was able to find a few leaves around the base of my reds as proof that I had squinted effectively.
-And, as you can see, some were well on their way to scarlet.
+But, I was able to find a few leaves around the base of my reds as proof that I had squinted effectively.

 And then there are the sugars.
 Sugar maples, so named because of the high concentration of sugar in their sap, grow even bigger than red maples, 60-80 feet, and naturally occur in rich, moist soils in uplands and valleys.
 In addition, however, sugar maples have been planted along roadways and at the edges of pasture lands for hundreds of years, and can still be found thus anywhere that farming is or ever was.